Ghini/ghini.web/README.md

 using it
 ========

-use ghini.desktop to populate the database, use QGIS, in particular Add Part, to add the geometry to each plant row, start `nodejs web.js`, look at your data on `http://localhost:5000/`, open issues to suggest how to change ghini.web.
+* use ghini.desktop to populate the database,
+* not yet decided ... (use QGIS, in particular Add Part, to add the geometry to each plant row),
+* start `nodejs web.js`,
+* look at your data on `http://localhost:5000/`,
+* open issues to suggest how to change ghini.web.